phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 When talking about variables, it is also worth discussing the `assigns` special variable.
-Every time you use the `~H` sigil, you must define an `assigns` variable, which is also available on every `.heex` templates.
+Every time you use the `~H` sigil, you must define an `assigns` variable, which is also available on every `.heex` template.

 Sometimes you might want to pass all assigns from one function component to another.
 For example, imagine you have a complex `card` component with header, content and footer section.
 You might refactor your component into three smaller components internally:

 ```elixir
 def card(assigns) do